Chloé Aurard-Bushee

-Chloé Aurard-Bushee (born 15 March 1999) is a French professional ice hockey player who is a forward for the Boston Fleet of the Professional Women's Hockey League (PWHL) and member of the French national team.
+Chloé Aurard-Bushee (born 15 March 1999) is a French professional ice hockey player who is a forward for the ZSC Lions of the Swiss Women's League (PFWL) and member of the French national team.
 She previously played for the New York Sirens.

 Playing career

 Pre-college career

 In the 2013–14 season, Aurard played in the France women's ice hockey league, the top level of women's ice hockey in the country.
 In a season that began when she was just 14 years old, she ranked second in league scoring with 17 goals and 24 points in 11 games.

 Aurard attended Vermont Academy, where in addition to hockey she played soccer, softball, and tennis.
 In the 2017–18 season, Vermont won the New England Preparatory School Athletic Council (NEPSAC) championship and Aurard was named league MVP.

 Collegiate career

 Aurard made her debut for Northeasten University in the 2018–19 season.
 Her first career point came on 5 October 2018, scoring a shorthanded goal in a 5–0 victory over Boston University.
 She would go on to record 12 goals and 31 points in 35 games, earning Hockey East first-team all-star honors.
 She and Northeastern won the Hockey East championship.

 Aurard's sophomore season saw her scoring increase to 21 goals and 49 points in 38 games, including a five-point outing against College of the Holy Cross on 29 November 2019, one of an NCAA-leading two hat-tricks.
 She was named a first-team Hockey East all-star for the second time, and was named to the conference's all-tournament team as she and the Huskies again won the Hockey East championship.

 The 2020–21 season saw Aurard lead the NCAA in game-winning goals and shorthanded goals, with six and three, respectively.
 She recorded her third career hat-trick in February 2021, and finished in the top 10 in goal scoring, with 15.
 Northeastern won their fourth consecutive Hockey East title, Aurard's third, and she was named to the first all-conference team for the third time in three years.

 In her senior year, the 2021–22 season, Aurard recorded 20 goals and 42 points, as well as her fourth career hat-trick.
 She was named to the conference all-tournament team for the second time as the Huskies once again won the Hockey East conference, and was named to the second all-conference team, her fourth all-star team nod in as many years.

 Returning for her final year of NCAA eligibility, Aurard finished eighth in the country with a career-best 54 points in 38 games as Northeastern clinched yet another Hockey East title.
 She was named to the second all-conference team, achieving all-Hockey East honors and winning the conference in every year of her collegiate career.
 She finished her time with the Huskies fourth in team all-time points (204) and goals (89), and third in assists (115).